About this Journal

 e) Each table and figure should be submitted on a separate sheet and identified with a table or figure number and a descriptive title.

-f) Legends and titles on tables and figures must be sufficiently descriptive such that they are understandable without reference to the text.
+f) Titles of the tables and figures must be sufficiently descriptive such that they are understandable without reference to the text.

-g) For data not generated by the author(s), the source of the data should be given (in short form) below the table or figure and listed in full in the references.
+g) For the data which is not generated by the author(s), the source of the data should be given (in short form) below the table or figure and listed in full in the references.

 h) Every table and figure must be referred to in the text.
 Each table and figure will appear in the journal after its first mention in the text.

-i) Figure format should be in JPEG and print quality of the manuscript should be 300 dpi
+i) Figure format should be in JPEG/PNG etc. and print quality of the figure should be 300 dpi.

 F. File type